Jaymon/testdata/README.md

 patch(mod, **patches)
 ```

-Patches a module or class with the given patches.
+Patches a module, instance, or class with the given patches.

 Suppose you had a module like this: